roeycn/rick-and-morty-site/README.auth.md

 GOOGLE_CLIENT_SECRET="YOUR_PERSONAL_GOOGLE_CLIENT_SECRET"
 ```

-Obviously replacing the personal placeholders above with the values you get from your Google account.
+Obviously replacing the personal placeholders above with the values you get from your Index account.

 Now we can get back to the client side.
 You need to wrap your application in NextAuth's `<SessionProvider>` component like so: